ccerv1/blog/essays/the-most-important-lesson-of-my20s.md

 ---

 I’d be lying if I said I learned my lesson back when I was 24.
 The truth is that I felt bitter about it for many years.
-Now, however, I have enough perspective to look back at the times I’ve walked way from things and feel OK about it.
+Now, however, I have enough perspective to look back at the times I’ve walked away from things and feel OK about it.

 It’s not worth fighting for an organization that isn’t yours, no matter what you think the court of popular opinion will decide.